 The precision and low-risk nature of DEXA scans have established them as the gold standard in bone density testing.
 Their ability to provide detailed and accurate assessments of bone health makes them indispensable in both the diagnosis and management of osteoporosis.
 Health professionals rely on DEXA scans not only to identify the presence of osteoporosis but also to evaluate the risk of future bone fractures, ensuring that preventive or therapeutic measures can be tailored to the needs of the patient.

 Preparing for a DEXA body scan involves a few simple steps to ensure the accuracy of the test results.
-Here are the essential preparations:
+Here are three essential preparations:

 These steps are designed to make your DEXA scan as smooth and accurate as possible, ensuring that the results can be trusted for evaluating your bone health.